 Feeling overwhelmed and in need of some time-out?
-The holiday season is still months away so an escape to a beautiful place or a break from everyday demands is out of the question.
+An escape to a beautiful place or a break from everyday demands is out of the question.
 While a change of scenery is unlikely, a change of mental pace isn’t impossible and a few simple mindful tweaks will give you the mental health day you deserve.

 8 ways to take a mental health day without putting in leave: